+Part I

-Part I The cre ation of the unified internal market: Economic Integration and its forms Partial and general equilibrium analysis of the custom duties effects The welfare effects of custom duties quotas and subsidies
+The creation of the unified internal market:

+- Economic Integration and its forms - Partial and general equilibrium analysis of the custom duties effects

+The welfare effects of custom duties quotas and subsidies

-The theory of custom union and its effects.
-A partial and general equilibrium analysis Fiscal unions and tax harmonization
+$\boxtimes$ The theory of custom union and its effects.
+A partial and general equilibrium analysis

+Fiscal unions and tax harmonization

 Part II

-The st ructural policy of the European Union, its instruments and its targets:
+The structural policy of the European Union, its instruments and its targets:

-European Social Fund and European Social Policy
+- European Social Fund and European Social Policy

-European Agricultural Fund
+- European Agricultural Fund

-European Fund of Regional Development and Regional Economic Policy
+- European Fund of Regional Development and Regional Economic Policy

-Cohesion fund
+- ☑ Cohesion fund

-The Budget of the EU
+- ☑ The Budget of the EU

-Part II
+Part III

-ical Reference of the Monetary Union: From the European Monetary System to the Economic

-onetary Union and the Common Currency, EURO:
+Historical Reference of the Monetary Union: From the European Monetary System to the Economic and Monetary Union and the Common Currency, EURO:

-The system of the ECU
+- ☑ The system of the ECU

-The Single Act
+- ☑ The Single Act

-The Criteria of Maastricht
+- The Criteria of Maastricht

-The Three Stages of the Monetary Union
+- The Three Stages of the Monetary Union

-The Euro: The Mechanism of the Unique Money
+- The Euro: The Mechanism of the Unique Money

-Part I\
+Part IV

-neory of Monetary Integration
+The Theory of Monetary Integration

-The theory of "Optimum Currency Areas" and its criticism

-The benefits of a common currency

-The comparison between costs and benefits

-The European Monetary System and its imperfections
+- The theory of "Optimum Currency Areas" and its criticism - The benefits of a common currency - The comparison between costs and benefits - The European Monetary System and its imperfections

 Part V

-The In nplementation of the Central Banks European System:
+The Implementation of the Central Banks European System:

-The European System of Central Banks
+- The European System of Central Banks

-The European Central Bank
+- The European Central Bank

-The Policy of the European Central Bank
+- The Policy of the European Central Bank

-All the Erasmus students have the opportunity to write an essay under the supervision of
+Note: All the Erasmus students have the opportunity to write an essay under the supervision of their professor.

-their p professor.

-3. Prii nciples of Sociology,
+3. Principles of Sociology,

-6 ECT S credits, Introductory level, (2 nd year course)
+6 ECTS credits, Introductory level, (2nd year course)

 The course aims to introduce students to the science of Sociology and, specifically, to acquaint them with basic concepts, analytical tools and research methods.
-The presentation of classic and modern sociological theories and perspectives, fundamental sociological concepts (social structure, action, organization, social reproduction/transformation, social facts, social interaction, culture, stratification and social class, social inequalities etc.), and of quantitative and qualitative research methods purports to equip students with the proper knowledge and analytical skills that will enable them to approach, analyze, understand and interpret critically the social, cultural, economic, political processes and dimensions of our contemporary -complex, globalized, and rapidly changing- social world(s).
+The presentation of classic and modern sociological theories and perspectives, fundamental sociological (social action, concepts structure, organization, social reproduction/transformation, social facts, social interaction, culture, stratification and social class, social inequalities etc.), and of quantitative and qualitative research methods purports to equip students with the proper knowledge and analytical skills that will enable them to approach, analyze, understand and interpret critically the social, cultural, economic, political processes and dimensions of our contemporary -complex, globalized, and rapidly changing- social world(s).